Things to Do: Kingfisher Interpretive Centre near Enderby, BC

 There are two outhouses at the parking lot, as well as a normal washroom at the Centre itself.
 Due to COVID-19, only the outhouses are currently open to the public.

-In case you skipped my rambling intro (wouldn’t blame ya), the Kingfisher Interpretive Centre is an award-winning leader in environmental education in the Okanagan.
+The Kingfisher Interpretive Centre is an award-winning leader in environmental education in the Okanagan.
 It’s a volunteer-run, hands-on salmon hatchery that’s working tirelessly to restore the wild salmon in the Shuswap River.
 Awesome work, guys!

 The Kingfisher Interpretive Centre is unique from other hatcheries because it’s one of the only places in BC where the average Joe can have a first-hand experience with salmon in their natural habitat.
 Pretty cool, eh?
 Who wouldn’t want to get up close and personal with cute little salmon-ies?
 In a totally non-destructive way, of course.